faithfulco/andreashandelwebsite/myresources/Notes_and _ToDo_for_website.md

 ## General
 * Any information that applies to this site and handelgroup is not repeated here, see the handelgroup notes file

+## Needed R packages
+This is a hopefully complete list of all R packages needed to recompile all the posts of the website: cowplot, geosphere, hadley/emo, scholar, bibliometrix,

 ## To deploy site
 Run build_site().
 This command keeps changing, might need to manually build Rmarkdown to markdown. push to github.
 Netlify will automatically build and serve site.